reliablyhq/documentation/docs/guides/how-it-works/slo-reports/index.md

 ### Availability SLO

 For availability, the Reliably CLI will fetch the error rate over the entire time period.
-The avaialbility is computed as 100 - error rate.
+The availability is computed as 100 - error rate.
 The error rate is calculated as: Sum of (HTTP 5xx requests/Sum of all requests) * 100